 When you configure the internal network, there will be no DHCP configured.
 You have to configure the IP address manually.
 There is an option in VirtualBox CLI to configure the DHCP.
 And another option is that If you build a VM that can act as a DHCP server in the VirtualBox, then that VM can act as a DCHP server for your internal network.

 To configure the internal Network, Right-click on the VM and click on Settings.

-Click on network and choose the internal network from the dropdown and click on OK.
+Click on the network, choose the internal network from the dropdown, and click OK.

 In VirtualBox internal network

 - The VM’s can talk to each other.

 - It cannot talk to the host machine nor the local network.

 - And the VM’s cannot reach the outside world/Internet.

 Virtualbox Host-only adapter – VirtualBox network connection between host and guest